powerhousepro69/videoinfox/readme.md

 ##### Reddit /Videoinfox for discussion.
 <br />

+### v3.9.12 Add: In -Set -Video Player.
+If Mpv isn't found, notification is given and the currently set video player is kept.

+         Add: Info added to home help: Start Autoplay from anywhere in the playlist.
+Then Resume Autoplay to start the last video that was playing on quit.
+              More info located in View Playlist >>> Help

+         Removed: Features List in home help

 ###  v3.9.10 Add: Watch videos with (default) ffplay, mpv or any video player.